arashboustani/flask_api/README.md

 [![GitHub License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ### Challenge Objective
-security team needs to have a system to obtain malicious IPs in order to block them.
+Security team needs to have a system to obtain malicious IPs in order to block them.
 You need to develop an application that allows us to obtain a list of Tor network IPs [torproject](https://www.torproject.org) from different external sources and present them in a way that allows us to programmatically parse/ingest them.
 Additionally, this application must have the functionality of EXCLUDING certain IPs from the list that gets returned.
 Specifically, you should develop an API (preferably REST but we leave that up to you) that implements the following endpoints:

 Endpoint 1: A GET endpoint that returns IPs obtained from the external sources EXCLUDING those found in the database added via Endpoint 2